 The intersection of social media and Hofstede’s cultural dimensions is interesting to consider as it relates to consumer behavior.
 Do consumers in individualist countries tend to rely more on Facebook and other social media sites as part of their purchase decision-making process?
-Or do consumers in collectivist countries rely more on social media given their strong group oriented culture?
+Or do consumers in collectivist countries rely more on social media given their strong group-oriented culture?
 Does the use of social media have an impact on the cultural dimension of power distance?
-Are high power distance countries more likely to use celebrities on social media to sell their brands than low power dis- tance countries?
-And what about online communities, communities that interact over time around topics of interest on the Internet, supported by a social media presence.
+Are high power distance countries more likely to use celebrities on social media to sell their brands than low power distance countries?
+And what about online communities?
+These are communities that interact over time about topics of interest on the Internet, supported by a social media presence.
 Do these communities function better under certain cultural dimensions in terms of inﬂuencing consumer behavior?

-While this is still a developing area of research, we know that worldwide, consumers expect the social media posts of vendors to be transparent and genuine.
+While this is still a developing area of research, we know that, worldwide, consumers expect the social media posts of vendors to be transparent and genuine.
 Fake blogs or ﬂogs are not well-received.
-US bloggers who work for ﬁrms (i.e., sponsored content) have a legal obligation to clearly disclose their afﬁliations according to the Federal Trade Commission (FTC).
-We also expect that vendors from around the world who par- ticipate in social media need to become a genuine part of the community and not just act as mere vendors.
+US bloggers who work for ﬁrms (i.e., sponsored content) have a legal obligation to disclose their afﬁliations according to the Federal Trade Commission (FTC).
+We also expect that vendors from around the world who participate in social media need to become a genuine part of the community and not just act as mere vendors.
 Although marketing managers initially viewed social media as a mere marketing tool, they soon discovered that consumers expect them to be involved in the community to help solve consumers’ problems.
-About two-thirds of US consum- ers believe that companies should ramp up their social media usage to identify serv- ice/support issues and contact consumers to resolve them (Mothersbaugh & Hawkins, 2016, p.
+About two-thirds of US consumers believe that companies should ramp up their social media usage to identify serv- ice/support issues and contact consumers to resolve them (Mothersbaugh & Hawkins, 2016, p.
 224).

 The following preferences were identiﬁed by a recent study regarding consumers’ social media interactions with ﬁrms (Cone Communications, 2010).
 Consumers were asked to specify the type of interaction with companies via social media that they preferred.